Test /install/debian/usb in Debian Stretch

 It's really cool that you did some early testing of that so we can discard bugs early.
 Stretch is still bound to evolve so we'll have to test again the whole thing after the freeze in Debian.
 We can do this again in November maybe?

 Regarding the error on the SanDisk Cruzer 32GB, it looks like a problem with the USB (either a weird model or a broken stick).
 I promised myself to never by SanDisk ever again!

-#4 Updated by Entriel almost 3 years ago
+#4 Updated by Entriel about 3 years ago

 I believe this may already be fixed, I use SanDisk Extreme 32GB and deleting "live-media=removable" from kernel arguments is enough for it to work(It is configured, on hardware level, as a hard disk instead of a removable device because of some windows 8 compatibility agreement thing).

 Sadly I have other hardware problems too, but you can see here (https://labs.riseup.net/code/issues/11831), that the problem probably is not occurring anymore, at least not for SanDisk Extreme 32GB.